 SIGN is proactive in:

-As part of this approach and to support SIGN’s commitment to involving patients and carers in all aspects of guideline activity, a group of lay volunteers was established to raise awareness of guidelines and patient versions with patients and healthcare professionals.
+As part of this approach and to support SIGN’s commitment to involving patients and carers in all aspects of guideline activity, a group of lay volunteers raise awareness of guidelines and patient versions with patients and healthcare professionals.

-If you are interested in becoming a SIGN awareness volunteer, please email email@example.com or phone her on 0131 623 4740 for further information.
+If you are interested in hearing more about awareness volunteers, email firstname.lastname@example.org or phone her on 0131 623 4740 for further information.